 3. Add the slurry at the right time: It’s best to add the slurry towards the end of the cooking process, usually within the last 30 minutes.
 This will give the stew enough time to thicken without overcooking the flour.

-See also How to cook egusi soup frying method
+See also How long does it take to cook penne pasta

 4. Adjust the cooking time: If your stew is not thickening as desired, you can extend the cooking time to allow the flour to further break down and thicken the stew.
 Alternatively, you can remove the lid and cook the stew on high heat for a short period of time to help evaporate excess liquid and thicken the sauce.